Variance of the volume of random real algebraic submanifolds II: Estimates for the Bergman kernel

 \section{Estimates for the Bergman kernel}

 In this section, we recall useful estimates for the Bergman kernels.
-In Section~\ref{subsec real normal trivialization} we recall the definition of a preferred trivialization of $\E \otimes \L^d \to \X$.
-Then we state near-diagonal and off-diagonal estimates for a scaled version of $E_d$ in Sections~\ref{subsec near-diagonal estimates} and~\ref{subsec off-diagonal estimates}.
+In Sect.~\ref{subsec real normal trivialization} we recall the definition of a preferred trivialization of $\E \otimes \L^d \to \X$.
+Then we state near-diagonal and off-diagonal estimates for a scaled version of $E_d$ in Sect.~\ref{subsec near-diagonal estimates} and~\ref{subsec off-diagonal estimates}.